 The most recent application of Quantitative Complexity Management is a futuristic Cyber Attack System, CODE, which has the objective of delivering a systemic low-visibility strike, inducing collapse of enemy networks.

 Complexity X Uncertainty = Fragility™

 The above equation is the Principle of Fragility, which has been coined by Ontonix in 2005.
-It explains why in an uncertain environment, such as the global economy, a highly sophisticated and complex business model is more exposed, hence less sustainable.
-As the uncertainty and turbulence of the economy increase, simpler businesses are preferable as they are more resilient.
+It reveals why in an uncertain context a highly sophisticated and complex business or infrastructure are more exposed, hence more vulnerable.
+As the uncertainty and turbulence of our World increases, simpler solutions are preferable as they are more resilient.

 Over the past few decades new technologies have been accelerating the growth of complexity to levels which are threatening not just the sustainability of our global society but the governability of its critical infrastructures.
-This is because one cannot design a highly complex system without taking complexity into account!
+This is why one cannot design a highly complex system without taking complexity into account from day one.

-In order to counter the negative effects of rapid growth of complexity we first need to perform an in-depth analysis of your business or process.
-To that end we process all data - manufacturing, sales, financials, etc. - which corporations already have and store in their ERP systems.
+In order to counter the negative effects of rapid growth of complexity we first need to perform an in-depth analysis of a business, process or infrastructure.
 We resort to supercomputers to process hundreds of thousands of variables to deliver a truly systemic and holistic reflection of a business and of its state of health.
-This requires new technology, beyond statistics, neural nets, cluster analysis, Bayesian methods or Monte Carlo Simulation.
-Our tools are based on a radically innovative model-free approach which allows us to solve problems which are beyond the reach of traditional mathematics.
+This requires new technology, beyond statistics, neural nets, cluster analysis, Bayesian methods or machine learning.
+Our tools are based on a radically innovative model-free approach which allows us to solve problems that are beyond the reach of traditional mathematics.